-In 2013, Google launched the Android Device Manager service and app for Android smartphones and tablets.
+In 2013, Google launched the Android Device Manager service for Android smartphones and tablets.
 Recently, it was renamed to Find My Device.
-Even though this feature has received its fair share of attention in the tech press, most Android users have no idea what this feature is and whether it is on their smartphones.
-Luckily, everyone with a modern Android smartphone has this feature built-in, and people can use it to find their lost or stolen Android devices, straight from their Gmail/Google accounts.
+Even though this feature has received its fair share of attention in the tech press, most Android users have no idea what it is and whether it is on their smartphones.
+Luckily, everyone with a modern Android smartphone has it built-in, and people can use it to find their lost or stolen Android devices, straight from their Google accounts.
 Here’s how:

-Find My Device, previously known as Android Device Manager is a service that was developed by Google for all Android users so that they can find their smartphones and tablets.
+Find My Device, previously known as Android Device Manager, is a service that was developed by Google for all Android users so that they can locate their smartphones and tablets.
 This is useful if you have misplaced your smartphone and you can no longer find it or if it has been stolen.

-For Android Device Manager to work, you need it enabled on your Android device, and the device has to be connected to the internet.
-Luckily, Android versions 6, 7 and newer have this feature built into the operating system.
-If you have an older version of Android, you can go to the Google Play store and download the Android Device Manager app.
+For Find My Device (Android Device Manager) to work, you need it enabled on your Android device, and the device has to be connected to the internet.
+Luckily, Android 6 Marshmallow and Android 7 Nougat and newer, all have this feature built into the operating system.
+If you have an older version of Android, you can go to the Google Play store and download the Find My Device app.

-What can you do using the Android Device Manager?
+What can you do using Find My Device?

-The Android Device Manager as it was known previously, helps you do the following:
+Find My Device or Android Device Manager as it was known previously, helps you do the following:

-- Check when your Android smartphones and devices were last online
+- Check when your Android devices were last online

-- See the exact location of your Android devices
+- See the exact geographical location of your Android devices

 - Remotely ring your Android smartphone so that you can hear it sound and buzz, and find it when you no longer remember where you have left it.
 Or scare the thief who stole it :)

-- Remotely lock your Android devices and change their password, if they were stolen or lost
+- Remotely lock your Android devices, if they were stolen or lost

-- Remotely wipe all the data on your Android device and reset it so that unauthorized people don’t get access to it, when you have lost your device.
+- Remotely wipe all the data on your Android device and reset it so that unauthorized people can’t get access to it

-Open a web browser on any computer or device and go to this page: Android Device Manager.
-You need to sign in with the same Gmail address/Google account that you are using on the device that you want to find, lock or erase using Android Device Manager.
+Open a web browser on any computer or device and go to this page: Google Find My Device.
+You need to sign in with the same Gmail address/Google account that you are using on the device that you want to find, lock or erase using Find My Device.

 After you sign in, you should see a page similar to the screenshot below.
-By default, Android Device Manager displays information about your primary smartphone.
+By default, Find My Device (Android Device Manager) displays information about your primary smartphone.

 How to select the Android device that you want to interact with

 Many people have multiple Android devices.
 If you don’t want to interact with your main smartphone that is automatically shown by Google’s Find My Device (Android Device Manager), select the one you want to interact with by clicking or tapping on its icon from the top.
-There, you will see a list with other devices that are registered with your Google account.
+There, you will see a list of other devices that are registered with your Google account.

 Now you can start interacting with the selected device.